Monday 9 March 2009

-A new study has shown that human mortality is at the highest rate in history.
+A new study has shown that human mortality remains at the highest rate in history, with every human being still dying.

-Despite advances in modern medicine, researchers have shown that 100% of humans are still dying.
+Despite advances in modern medicine and attitudes to healthy eating, researchers have shown that 100% of humans are still dying.

 The study concludes that we might as well not have bothered making the great strides in improving the average standard of living over the last century, for all the good it’s done us.

-“It’s an alarming statistic.” said researcher Geoffrey Gamble.
+“It’s an alarming statistic,” said researcher Dr Simon Williams.

 “We spend billions on the NHS every year, yet when you look at the figures, all that money has yet to save a single life.
 Essentially.”